LiamJCates/Programming-Notes/C++/Values.md

 henceforth are replaced by 3.14286 for the compiler to process.
 Note that this is a text replacement (read: non-intelligent replacement) done by the preprocessor.
 The compiler neither knows nor cares about the actual type of the constant in question.
-Defining constants using the preprocessor via #define is depreCAUTION cated and should not be used.
+Defining constants using the preprocessor via #define is deprecated and should not be used.

 ## typedef